wdesimini/wdesimini.github.io/_posts/2019-02-01-tftiSample.md

 For more information, you can visit the [TFTI webpage](https://tftiapplication.wordpress.com/).

+To download Thanks for the Invite for free, visit [its page in the App Store](https://itunes.apple.com/us/app/thanks-for-the-invite/id1453779045?ls=1&mt=8).

 Sample Code:

 Phone Number Verfication ViewController subclass (including textfield, "login" and "resend" buttons):